Elementary coordinatization of finitely generated nilpotent groups: Introduction

-The problem of elementarily equivalence of finitely generated nilpotent groups goes back to the results of Tarski where he showed that two free nilpotent groups of finite rank are elementarily equivalent if and only if they are isomorphic.
-In 1969, during his lectures at Novosibrisk University, Kargapolov asked weather this is the case for all finitely generated nilpotent groups.
-In 1971 Zilber solved this problem in the negative constructing two particular examples of two finitely generated nilpotent groups of class 2 which are elementarily equivalent but not isomorphic \cite{Z71}.
-In 1984 the first author showed that elementary equivalence implies isomorphism for a wide class of nilpotent groups, the so-called regular groups \cite{M1984} (see also \cite{MR1989}).
 The first algebraic characterization of elementary equivalence of finitely generated (finite-by-) nilpotent groups was found by F. Oger~\cite{oger}.
-He proved that two such groups $G$ and $H$ are elementarily equivalent if and only if $G\times \Z \cong H \times \Z$, where $\Z$ refers to the infinite cyclic group.
+He proved that two such groups $G$ and $H$ are elementarily equivalent if and only if $G\times C \cong H \times C$, where $C$ refers to the infinite cyclic group written multiplicatively.
 This is a very nice result which shows that in general elementary equivalence is not very far from isomorphism in the case of finitely generated nilpotent groups.
 Notice that this description does not reveal the algebraic reasons for the elementary equivalence of the groups $G$ and $H$.
-Indeed, this criterion enables one to check algorithmically (since the isomorphism problem is decidable here) if given $G$ and $H$ are elementarily equivalent, but it does not provide means to construct such an $H$ given a group $G$, or to check if such $H$ non-isomorphic to $G$ even exists.
-The techniques developed in this paper allows us to answer this question completely in terms of second cohomologies and abelian deformations of groups.
-As a corollary we also give an independent proof of the results on regular nilpotent groups mentioned above.
-The techniques, approaches and aims (Our main focus is on the Problems 1-4.) are very different from Oger's \cite{oger} and they are more closer to the ones developed in \cite{alexei87} for unipotent groups over fields and finite dimensional algebras.
+Indeed, this criterion enables one to check algorithmically (since the isomorphism problem is decidable here) if given $G$ and $H$ are elementarily equivalent, but it does not provide means to construct such an $H$ given a group $G$.
+The techniques developed in this paper allow us to answer this question completely in terms of second cohomologies and abelian deformations of groups.
+The techniques, approaches and aims (our main focus is on the Problems 1-4) are very different from Oger's \cite{oger}.